mathmagson/rollaball/README.md

 - So the target is set correctly, but the sphere is still bouncing off the pickup cubes just like we were bouncing off the walls.
 - In the next section, you'll explore why this is happening and fix it.

+## Set the PickUp Colliders as triggers
+- So you created tags and used them to differentiate the pickup GameObjects.
+But when you tested the game the sphere didn't disable them on collision.
+This is because the pickup GameObjects are still using normal colliders and not triggers.
+- Remember, colliders will stop physics objects from overlapping with them.
+Which is perfect for a wall, for example.
+But triggers will just notify you if something is overlapping without stopping it.
+- You can fix this issue by making the colliders into triggers or trigger colliders.
+- When you turn a collider into a trigger you can detect the contact with the trigger through on trigger event messages.
+- When a collider is a trigger you can do some clever things.
+You could place a trigger in the middle of a doorway in say, an adventure game.
+When the player enters the trigger the mini-map could update and a message could be displayed to tell them you have discovered a new room.
+Or every time the player walks around a particular corner, spiders might drop from the ceiling because they have walked through a trigger.
+- You have already use OnTriggerEnter in your code, rather than on collision enter.
+Now you just need to make sure the collider is set to be a trigger.
+- Let's get started.
+- First, check that you're not in play mode.
+Changes made in this mode won't be saved.
+- Next, go to the prefabs folder in the Project window and select the pickup prefab.
+- Now find its Box Collider component in the Inspector and enable the Is Trigger checkbox.
+- Now through the power of prefabs all the pickup GameObjects have trigger colliders.
+- Let's save the scene and enter play mode to test it.
+- Okay, as the players sphere enters the trigger the pickup GameObjects disappear.
+- Excellent!
+- Everything looks great, so you can exit play mode.
+- You're almost done on this section of the project.
+- There's one last tweak to make in the next section.

 ## Built With
 - Unity
 - Visual Studio